SE-UP/RSE-UP/chapters/intro_snakemake.md

 # Introduction to Snakemake

-This section will give you a brief introduction into what snake make is and how to set it up.
+This section will give you a brief introduction into what Snakemake is and how to set it up.

 ## Introduction to Snakemake - What is it?